The Chauffeur: Composition

-Critics have highlighted "The Chauffeur" as a stylistic outlier on Rio.
-(Note: Attributed to multiple references:) Mark Lindores of Classic Pop described the song as a "sinister synth-infused comedown" following the rest of the album's high-energy tracks and stated that it "highlighted the band's darker, more experimental side".
-Erlewine calls it both the culmination of Rio and an anomaly within the album, comparing it to "Night Boat" and "Save a Prayer" in its reliance on atmospheric synths.
-Petridis contrasts the track's mood with the rest of the album, writing that while "The rest of the Rio album is in glorious Technicolor, 'The Chauffeur' feels as if it's shot in noir-ish monochrome."
-Dahlen similarly highlights the song's stark contrast to the rest of Rio, describing it as a minimalist and stylistically bold closer that feels unexpectedly avant-garde within the context of the otherwise commercially oriented album.
+"The Chauffeur" has been highlighted as a stylistic outlier on Rio.
+(Note: Attributed to multiple references:) Mark Lindores of Classic Pop identified the song as the album's most experimental moment, describing it as a "sinister synth-infused comedown" following the rest of Rio's high-energy tracks.
+Erlewine called it both the culmination of Rio and an anomaly on the album, comparing it to "Night Boat" and "Save a Prayer" in its prominence of atmospheric synths.
+Petridis contrasted the track's mood with the rest of the album, writing that while "The rest of the Rio album is in glorious Technicolor, 'The Chauffeur' feels as if it's shot in noir-ish monochrome."
+Dahlen similarly highlighted the song's stark contrast to the rest of Rio, describing it as minimal enough to sound avant-garde within the context of the album's otherwise hit-driven material.
+The biographer Steve Malins likewise identified "The Chauffeur" as a stand-out moment on Rio, citing its "unlikely combination of electronics and ocarina".

-Lyrically, "The Chauffeur" is abstract and impressionistic, and has been linked to Le Bon's 1979 visit to a kibbutz in Israel.
-The overall lyrical tone of the song has been characterised as poetic and sensual.
-Donald A. Guarisco of AllMusic describes the lyrics as a "stream-of-consciousness haze" that presents images of "restless driving and sexy women", and observes that while they do not form a literal narrative, they effectively evoke a mood that matches the song's ghostly melody.
-Classic Pop's Rik Flynn refers to the lyrics as a poem about a driver's obsession with his passenger, suggesting a more defined theme behind the song's imagery.
-In American Songwriter, Bryan Reesman notes the song's ambiguity, suggesting that it could depict either an alienated couple on an aimless drive or a chauffeur longing for an unattainable lover.
-He observes that the story is never fully defined, leaving much open to interpretation.
-Ewing examined the song's opening line, "Out on the tar planes, the glides are moving," suggesting that "tar planes" refer to roads and "glides" to cars.
+The lyrics of "The Chauffeur" do not form a clear, literal narrative, instead leaving the story undefined and open to interpretation.
+Guarisco wrote that the lyrics unfold in a "stream-of-consciousness haze", presenting images of "restless driving and sexy women" that evoke a mood fitting the song's ghostly melody.
+Erlewine said that the images Le Bon reflects on "flit by in the shadows".
+Rik Flynn of Classic Pop characterised the song as a poem about a driver's obsession with his passenger.
+Bryan Reesman of American Songwriter wrote that "The Chauffeur" could be understood either as portraying an alienated couple on an aimless drive or a chauffeur pining for an imagined lover he cannot have.
+Commenting on one of the song's lines, Ewing highlighted the phrase "Out on the tar planes, the glides are moving," suggesting that "tar planes" refers to roads and "glides" to cars.